 Financial advice and counselling

-See Concessions and benefits for information about concessions or discounts on household bills and transport costs, and discounts on products and services.
+See Concessions and benefits for information about concessions on household bills and transport costs, and discounts on products and services.

 A reverse mortgage allows you to borrow money using the equity in your home as security.
 There are risks associated with doing this, and it is recommended that you seek independent financial and legal advice before entering into a reverse mortgage arrangement.
 Information about reverse mortgages can be found on the Australian Securities and Investments Commission's Money Smart website.